Textualize/textual/docs/guide/layout.md

 The sections above show how the various layouts in Textual can be used to position widgets on screen.
 In a real application, you'll make use of several layouts.
-You might choose to structure the scaffolding of your app using `layout: grid;`, with individual widgets laying out their children using `horizontal` or `vertical` layouts.
+You might choose to build the high-level structure of your app using `layout: grid;`, with individual widgets laying out their children using `horizontal` or `vertical` layouts.
 If one of your widgets is particularly complex, perhaps it'll use `layout: grid;` itself.

 The example below shows how an advanced layout can be built by combining the various techniques described on this page.